Marc-Morcos/Instagram-Messenger/README.md

 Instagram Messenger is licensed under the [MIT License](LICENSE), ensuring an open and collaborative development environment.

+The Instagram name and logo belong to Meta.

 Happy browsing with Instagram Messenger!